cnabio/cnab-spec/105-signing.md

 ## Summary

-- Every image and invocation image field in the `bundle.json` must have a `digest:` field that must contain a digest of the image.
+- Every image and invocation image field in the `bundle.json` MUST have a `digest:` field that MUST contain a digest of the image.
 - Digests are computed in accordance with the underlying image type (e.g. OCI bundles are validated by computing the top hash of a Merkle tree, VM images are computed by digest of the image)
 - Signed bundles are clear-signed `bundle.json` files according to the Open PGP specification.
 When present, these are used in lieu of the unsigned `bundle.json` file.
 - Authority is granted by the signed bundle, and integrity is granted via the image digests embedded in the bundle.json